TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-workspacemove.md

 [Workspace move considerations](https://docs.microsoft.com/azure/azure-monitor/platform/move-workspace#workspace-move-considerations):
 * Review [Move a Log Analytics workspace to different subscription or resource group article](https://docs.microsoft.com/azure/azure-monitor/platform/move-workspace)
-* Subscriptions (source and destination) have to be within the same Azure Active Directory tenant and region.
+* Subscriptions (source and destination) have to be within the same Azure Active Directory tenant and region
-* Managed solutions that are installed in the workspace will be moved with the Log Analytics workspace.
+* Managed solutions that are installed in the workspace will be moved with the Log Analytics workspace
-* Connected agents will remain connected and keep sending data to the workspace after the move.
+* Connected agents will remain connected and keep sending data to the workspace after the move
 * Linked resources must be [removed](https://docs.microsoft.com/azure/azure-monitor/platform/move-workspace#delete-in-azure-portal) from the workspace along with solutions relying on automation account:<br>
   * Update Management
   * Change Tracking